I only breed occasionally and usually it’s because I’m looking for something for myself. Below is information on my “feelings” on breeding.

 I feel that finding a reputable, experienced breeder is the most important step in purchasing a puppy or for that matter, an older trained dog.
 A reputable breeder is one who is capable matching pups or trained dogs with potential buyers; an experienced breeder is better able to predict disposition and working ability.
 Potential buyers through the years have often asked me to choose the best puppy in a litter.
 However, in reality there is not a “best” puppy in a litter as the “best pup” is the one that “best suits” the owner’s needs.

 On many occasions, I have selected pups for their new owners, keeping in mind the type of dog they need.
-Many of my buyers come back 10 or 14 years later after their dog died saying they want to buy another pup from my breeding – I couldn’t ask for a better endorsement.
+Many of my buyers come back 10 or 14 years later after their dog died saying they wanted to buy another pup from my breeding – I couldn’t ask for a better endorsement.
 Once I have communicated and established that a Border Collie would suit your lifestyle, a deposit will hold a puppy for you.
 You choose your pup in the order of your deposit.
 If I don’t have what you asked for in this litter (i.e. a female) then the deposit will be “rolled over” into the next litter.
 I don’t take deposits for color as I feel Border Collies should not be bred for conformation, color, or size.
 What makes a Border Collie different than any other breed is their ability to handle livestock as no other breed can.
 This “working ability” is what makes them exceptionally bright and tops in other fields such as Frisbee, agility, or any other “dog sports”.

 A number of our pups go to their new homes by air.
 I ship all over the US and have shipped “outside” the country.
 However, I do this on a “case by case” bases.
 I do not ship our pups until they are at least 8 weeks of age (which is the youngest age the airlines will ship).
 At this age, they have their first vaccinations (usually a Fort Dodge puppy shot) and wormed between 4 and 5 times.
-Your pup comes with health records and will be registered with ABCA (American Border Collie Association) only.
+Your pup comes with health records and will be registered with ABCA (American Border Collie Association).
 I do not and will not register with AKC.
-MOST pups are $800 with a $250 deposit (Imported bitches bred pups are around $1,200 $1,500 depending on how many she has and the price to bring her over).
+MOST pups are $800 – $1,000 with a $250 deposit (Imported bitches bred pups are around $1,200 $1,500 depending on how many she has and the price to bring her over).

 Contact info: abcollies @ yahoo.com or abcollies @ gmail.com